samfranklin/foss4guk19-jupyter/README.md

 If you're sitting here, and you don't fit that profile, `DO NOT PANIC` you can treat this as a fresher.

-### There are a bunch of interactive tools similar to notebooks, why jupyter notebooks?
+### There are a bunch of interactive tools similar to notebooks, why jupyter notebooks ?

-* There was a great talk earlier by Mila Frerichs in the technical track.
+* There was a great talk by Mila Frerichs in the technical track on day 1 of FOSS4G UK 2019 who gave a rundown of various data science tools.
-* It's true there's a couple of new jams, e.g. [ObservableHQ](https://observablehq.com/) and [JupyterLab](https://jupyter.org/try), however this is aimed at beginners, so the Jupyter Notebook is simple and therefore a good place to start.
+* It's true there's a couple of new jams, e.g. [ObservableHQ](https://observablehq.com/) and [JupyterLab](https://jupyter.org/try).
+However, this workshop is aimed at beginners, so the Jupyter Notebook is simple and therefore as good a place to start as any.

 ### Some background before we dive in

-* What is `Anaconda`? - see the [docs](https://anaconda.org/about) - Anaconda is a data-science software platform, for
+* What is [Anaconda](https://anaconda.org/about)?
+Anaconda is a data-science platform that distributes software packages.
-* What is `conda` ? - see the [docs](https://conda.io/en/latest/) - Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
+* What is [Conda](https://conda.io/en/latest/)?
+Conda is an open source package management system for installing software in the terminal.
+Conda also allows isolation of environments.
+* What is [Miniconda](https://docs.conda.io/en/latest/miniconda.html)?
+Miniconda is a minimal installer (~70 MB) for conda, whereas Anaconda is ~700 MB and provides a full set of data science packages.
 * What is a jupyter notebook and how do I run it - let's have a look at an uber simple example using `/test-packages-notebook-overview.ipynb`

-## How this workshop will run
+### How this workshop will run

 * Primary aim is to get your environment set up.
 This is often a big hurdle to adoption.
 * For the 'beginners' I will walk through the two notebooks (time dependant) cell by cell and describe what's happening.
 * If you are more comfortable with python and notebooks and are curious about the geoprocessing examples, feel free to work through them at your own (quicker) pace, instructions are on the notebooks.